O1ahmad/ansible-role-zecminer/README.md

   - role: 0x0I.zecminer
 ```

-download and install specific version of Zecminer binaries:
+download and install specific version of `zecminer` binaries:
 ```
 - hosts: all
   roles: